 Reesha joined Watsi on June 30th, 2015.
-Four years ago, Reesha became the 1315th member to automatically support a new Watsi patient every month.
-Since then, 4,273 more people have become monthly donors!
-Reesha's most recent donation supported Rebecca, a newborn from Tanzania, to fund surgery for hydrocephalus.
+Seven years ago, Reesha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Reesha's most recent donation supported Dennis, a 12 year old boy from Kenya, to fund clubfoot repair surgery.

 Reesha has funded healthcare for 90 patients in 15 countries.